AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## 竜孫 - Ryūson (Dragonborn)

 Of all the peoples of Sumiriku, it is perhaps the Ryūson that are the most distinct.
 The first Ryūson were said to have hatched from eggs forged by the great Ryū, or Dragons, of Sumiriku, and were made in the image of said Ryū.
 The Ryūson take an appearance akin to the serpentine look of their ancestors, except in a humanoid form, with scaled skin, brightly coloured hair, and two pronged horns protruding backward.
 They also share the magical affinity of their ancestors, being able to conjure up and breathe out gusts of magic to thwart their foes.
 Male Ryūson also have prominent whiskers and often beards, of the same colour as their hair, whereas female Ryūson have more elegant horns.
 Ryūson typically stand at a similar hight to humans at around 5 to 7 feet, but this doesn't take into account their serpentine tails that sometimes grow to the length of their bodies.
 Ryūson typically live around 150 years, and those </br>that live careful lives can frequently exceed </br>this.
-This longer life, combined with the relatively recent creation of the Godai Ryūson </br>as a species, gives some Ryūson pause about their place in a larger world.
+This longer life, combined with the relatively recent creation of the Godai </br>Ryūson as a species, gives some Ryūson pause about their place in a larger world.
 Some Ryūson, those with the strongest familial ties, can trace their lineage directly back to the first eggs forged by the Dragon-Kami.

 Ryūson come in many styles, in association with the types of Ryū in existence across Sumiriku.
-The Kinzoku Ryūson were the first </br>of their kind, forged by the original Kinzoku Ryū.
+The Kinzoku Ryūson were the first </br>of their kind, forged by the original Kinzoku </br>Ryū.
 They have scales that glint in the colours of precious metals, gold, silver, or bronze, and their hair and horns match this noble visage.
 Like the Kinzoku Ryū the traits of these Ryūson are tied to water and rain, and stories of these Ryūson portray them as sharing in draconic nobility.
 In contrast, the Godai Ryūson lack a connection to such noble beings, and are often believed to have a similar self-serving nature as their creator Ryū.
-These Ryūson possess an affinity for one of the base elements that construct the universe, and the colour of their scales and hair evoke that element.</br></br></br></br></br></br>
+These Ryūson possess an affinity for one of the base elements that construct the universe, and the colour of their scales and hair evoke that element.

+\column

-Ryūson frequently take up military positions, as warriors or bodyguards.
+&nbsp;Ryūson frequently take up military positions, as warriors or bodyguards.
 Their Dragon lineage grants them impressive dedication and willpower, though they often lack an ideology or belief to direct that strength.

-Ryūson are unique in that they lack representation from among the Myōjin.
-Tamata-No-Orochi, the God of Tyranny, was felled and imprisoned long ago, and no deity has replaced her.
+Ryūson are unique in that they lack representation from among the Myōjin. </br>Tamata-No-Orochi, the God of Tyranny, was felled and imprisoned long ago, and no deity has replaced her.
 Only a few still worship her, and in her stead there are many Dragon-Kami that receive worship particularly from Ryūson.

 {{imageMaskCorner20,--offsetX:45%,--offsetY:-25%,--rotation:0
   ![burning](https://cdnb.artstation.com/p/assets/images/images/013/237/305/large/matt-lara-honnoji2.jpg?1538679777){position:absolute,bottom:-50px,right:-175px,width:90%,mix-blend-mode:multiply}